indica-mcf/Indica/doc/original.rst

 	* **Find best R-shift** to get Te ~ 100 eV at separatrix for each time-point
 	* **Save best R_shift** for remapping of **all diagnostics** used in the analysis

-5. **Read SXR data**: user to decide which cameras/diagnostics to read:
+5. **Read SXR data**

+	* **Choose which cameras/diagnostics to read**
-	* **Read raw data** for all channels
+	* **Read raw data** (all channels)
 	* **Downsample** to reference time axis t_unfold
-	* **Choose which channels to keep** (*some channels may be faulty and should be discarded from the start*)
+	* **Choose which channels to keep** (some may be faulty and should be discarded from the start)

-	*All other diagnostics are currently read later on before commencing the calculation of the impourity density (step 7.).
-They could also be read at this stage, but should anuwau be read using a common diagnostic-reading-GUI, callable anytime in order to change the data used for the computation or DDA names if specific data is not of good quality.
-Below is a list of all other physical quantities and respective diagnostics currently included in the computation:*
+	*All other diagnostics are currently read later on, before commencing the calculation of the impurity density (step 7.).
+They could be read at this stage, possibly using a common diagnostic-reading-GUI, callable anytime throughout the code if the user wants to change the data used for the computation.
+Below is a list of all other physical quantities and respective diagnostics currently included in the code:*

 	* **Total radiation**: KB5
 	* **Radiation tomographic reconstructions**: BOLT, B5NN, B5ML, B5MF, ...